 There is an overriding public interest against disclosure.
-36. Clause 6.2(a) (Requirements for unconditional undertakings) The information redacted is part of a clause and percentages.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SCAW Contractor's profit margins.
+36. Clause 5.2(b)(ii) and (d)(i) (Subcontracting) The information redacted is part of a clause and dollar amounts.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SBT Contractor's profit margins.
 Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
-The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the redacted information sets out the percentage value of all unconditional undertaking which must be in the form of bank guarantees and insurance bonds. b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
-Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests; and c) the public interest has been served by revealing the fact that an unconditional undertaking is required from the SCAW Contractor and that the Principal may have recourse to these undertakings at any time.
-In light of the disclosure of this information there is an overriding public interest against the disclosure of the precise amount of the undertaking.
+The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the redacted information sets out: i. the value of Subcontracts which must be disclosed to the Principal; or ii. commercially sensitive information in relation to Subcontractors; b) the redacted information reflects the risk priced and accepted by the SBT Contractor and may also provide insight into the SBT Contractor's underlying cost structure; and c) the public interest has been served by revealing the existence of certain obligations on the SBT Contractor in relation to subcontracts exceeding certain threshold values.
+In light of this disclosure there is an overriding public interest against the disclosure of the precise dollar amounts.
 Review: This information would be reviewed for disclosure as events and circumstances change.